Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Kitabatake, Kurumu (A cute and kinky perverted girl).md

 Author: Syberian Inc

-Compatable game version: V0.69

 First appearance: 7/17/2018

 Created in version: V0.26

+### Additional information

+A cute and kinky perverted girl who is possibly more fun than Jenny.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kitabatake%2C%20Kurumu%20(A%20cute%20and%20kinky%20perverted%20girl)%20-%20Syberian%20Inc%2C%20V0.69.student">Kitabatake, Kurumu (A cute and kinky perverted girl) - Syberian Inc, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Kitabatake%2C%20Kurumu%20(A%20cute%20and%20kinky%20perverted%20girl)%20-%20Syberian%20Inc.student">Kitabatake, Kurumu (A cute and kinky perverted girl) - Syberian Inc.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---